 Encryption is a process of encoding information so that it cannot be accessed by others unless they have the key needed to decode it.
 Encryption is usually used to protect highly sensitive documents, but it's also a good way to stop people from looking at your personal stuff.

 Why use categories here?
 To bring a little order to the large catalog of encryption utility reviews at this site.
-This particular review article is limited to "drive encryption" utilities.
-See related categories below.
+This particular review article is limited to "drive encryption" utilities in item 3 below.
+Other utilites are reviewed accordingly in Related Articles.

 - Encryption utilities that encrypt files/folders directly: These utilities encrypt discrete files and/or folders directly, in contrast to utilities that encrypt and store files in volumes (archives, i.e., container files).
 File-based utilities may operate in batch mode or in on-the-fly mode.